DavidVentura/hn/README.md

 - Code blocks
 - Fetch comments in threads
 - Works in read-only fashion
-  - Can't reload news list
+  - News list can only reload by over-shooting the scroll, but there's no visual indicator

 # Screenshots